Global Initiatives for Used Product Recycling

 The Panasonic Group continues its leadership role in establishing and operating a recycling system for waste batteries and consumer electronic products in North America.
 Following the startup of a state recycling law in Minnesota in July 2007, we established the Electronic Manufacturers Recycling Management Company, LLC (MRM), jointly with Toshiba Corporation and Sharp Corporation in September of the same year, and began recycling TVs, PCs, and other electronic equipment.

 With collaborative ties to several recycling companies, MRM operates collection programs on behalf of numerous companies across 20 states and the District of Columbia.
-The cumulative total of collection by MRM has exceeded 1.6 billion lbs. (approximately 726 kt) since its inception in 2007.
-With the changes in our business strategies in the US, our remaining collection obligations are deminimis, MRM will continue operating its collection programs on behalf of the manufacturers it serves.
+The cumulative total of collection by MRM has exceeded 1.7 billion lbs. (approximately 771 kt) since its inception in 2007.

 As for waste batteries, we established Call2Recycle in 1994 jointly with other battery manufacturers, and now provide recycling programs for rechargeable batteries throughout the US and Canada.
-Call2Recycle provides collection program and a robust retail collection network for over 600 companies, and collected more than 69 kt of primary and rechargeable batteries in the US and Canada since the organization's inception.
+Call2Recycle provides collection program and a robust retail collection network for over 400 companies, and collected more than 260 M pounds (118 kt) of primary and rechargeable batteries in the US and Canada since the organization's inception.

 Recycling end-of-life products in Canada started in 2004 with the Alberta Government Extended Producer Responsibility (EPR) Regulation.
 Since then a total of ten provinces and two territories have legislated WEEE, each with their own unique parameters and requirements.
 In an effort to harmonize these programs, Panasonic Canada takes an active role in the governance of the Electronic Product Recycling Association, a not-for-profit management organization.
-The currently active provincial EPR programs have proven to be very effective in diverting e-waste as reflected in 2020 totals, where 109.41 kt in Canada were collected.
+EPRA collected 0.137 kt's of electronics in Ontario.

 Efforts in China

-In China, it has been announced that the collection of the Waste Electrical and Electronic Products Processing Fund, which was based on the Regulations on the Administration of the Recovery and Disposal of Waste Electrical and Electronic Products implemented since 2012, will be temporarily suspended after January 1, 2024.
-In the future, subsidies for waste appliance processing to recovery and disposal companies will be paid from the national general public budget (mainly from taxes).
+In China, the collection of the Waste Electrical and Electronic Equipment (WEEE) Treatment Fund—originally established under the Regulations on the Administration of the Recycling and Disposal of Waste Electrical and Electronic Products, which had been in place since 2012—was officially suspended as of January 1, 2024.
+Moving forward, subsidies for waste appliance treatment providers will be financed through the national general public budget, primarily funded by tax revenues.

 Efforts in Southeast Asia and Oceania